MethodsDev/kinnex-documentation-external/_subpages/preprocessing_bulk.rst

    :file: ../test_data/idmap_bcM0001.csv
    :header-rows: 1

-The workflow calls the script below which leverages pysam utils to merge reads and rename by the sample_ids provided in the idmap,csv file above the here is:
+The workflow calls the script below which leverages pysam utils to merge reads and rename by the sample_ids provided in the idmap.csv file above the here is:

 .. code:: python
    :number-lines: